 Leadership Excellence Series

-The rapidly diversifying face of the American workforce requires that employees be able to effectively work in a setting with co-workers from a variety of backgrounds based on race, religion, sexual orientation, gender and age.
-The purpose of this session is to raise participant awareness of their own biases and increase sensitivity to diversity issues, enabling them to more effectively build a collaborative work environment and lead effectively within this environment.
+The rapidly diversifying face of the American workforce requires that employees be able to effectively work in a setting with co-workers from a variety of backgrounds based on many intersecting identities including race, religion, sexual orientation, gender, age, etc. The purpose of this session is to raise participant awareness of their own biases and increase sensitivity to working in diverse communities, enabling them to more effectively build a collaborative work environment and lead effectively within this environment.